Crypto Inverse-Power Options and Fractional Stochastic Volatility: Model framework

 for some deterministic function $C(t)$ and some constant $\varpi\in(0,1)$.
 From (\ref{2.1.3}) the L\'{e}vy--It\^{o} isometry implies that $\Cov\big[Y^{(h)}_{t},Y^{(h)}_{t+v}\big]=\Var[Y_{1}]\int^{t}_{0}h(t,s)h(t+v,s)\dd s$, $v\geq0$.

-A notably simple choice of $h$ is the exponential-Riemann--Liouville product kernel (see (\ref{4.1.1})), $h(t,s)\equiv h(t-s)=e^{-\kappa(t-s)}(t-s)^{d-1}/\Gf(d)$, where $\Gf(\cdot)$ is the usual Gamma function and which is widely adopted in the rough volatility literature due to its structural simplicity, including in constructing the rough Heston model (see, e.g., [El Euch and Rosenbaum, 2019] \cite{ER2}) and fractional Ornstein--Uhlenbeck processes in [Wolpert and Taqqu, 2004] \cite{WT}.
+A notably simple choice of $h$ is the exponential-Riemann--Liouville product kernel (\text{a.k.a.} the gamma kernel) (see (\ref{4.1.1})), $h(t,s)\equiv h(t-s)=e^{-\kappa(t-s)}(t-s)^{d-1}/\Gf(d)$, where $\Gf(\cdot)$ is the usual Gamma function and which is widely adopted in the rough volatility literature due to its structural simplicity, including in constructing the rough Heston model (see, e.g., [El Euch and Rosenbaum, 2019] \cite{ER2}) and fractional Ornstein--Uhlenbeck processes in [Wolpert and Taqqu, 2004] \cite{WT}.
 We will consider other kernel forms as appearing in [Wang and Xia, 2022, \text{Sect.} 2.2] \cite{WX} later in Section \ref{sec:4.1}, and some other special forms of $h$ can be found in [Barndorff-Nielsen et al., 2014, \text{Sect.} 3.1] \cite{B-NBPV}.

 The instantaneous activity rate process can then be constructed as the following generalized Ornstein--Uhlenbeck process:

 where the parameters are $A_{0}>0$ (initial state of activity), $m\geq0$ (auxiliary mean reversion level), $\kappa$ (speed of mean reversion), and $d\in(1/2,1)$ (fraction) embedded in $h$.
 The fact that $A$ is mean-reverting can be justified by the right-tail behavior in (\ref{2.1.2}), while the short-range dependence is ensured through (\ref{2.1.4}).
 In particular, we have that $\lim_{t\rightarrow\infty}A_{t}=m+\E[Y_{1}]\lim_{t\rightarrow\infty}\int^{t}_{0}h(t,s)\dd s>0$ exists.\footnote{Strictly speaking, (\ref{2.1.5}) is called ``generalized'' and not ``fractional'' because $A$ need not satisfy the Ornstein--Uhlenbeck stochastic differential equation, unless $h$ is of a special form, which we will explain in Section \ref{sec:4.1}.} This construction is directly comparable to the instantaneous variance process in [Wang and Xia, 2022, \text{Sect.} 2.2] \cite{WX}.